What is a multi-academy trust and how is governance structured?

 - Audit and Risk Committee (Chair: Steve Shaw)

 - Finance and Resources Committee (Chair: Tony Saunders)

 - Quality of Education Committee (Chair: Zoe Sullivan)

 - Safeguarding and Inclusion Committee (Chair: Nicola Shearstone)

 - South Yorkshire Teaching Hub Committee (Chair: Chris Fox)

 Terms of reference for all trustee committees are available in the Terms of Reference for Trust Board Committees document.

 Local Governing Bodies

-You can see a full list of our schools and their Local Governing Bodies is available via the our schools page.
+A full list of our schools and their Local Governing Bodies is available via the our schools page.